Signal model and event reconstruction for the radio detection of inclined air showers: Reconstruction of inclined air showers with a sparse antenna array

+which has the dependency of the shower energy and geomagnetic angle removed.
+A significant correlation is visible which is well described by the fitted exponential model, i.e., the second term in Eq.~\eqref{eq:ldf:corrS}.
+The fitted model agrees well with the one found in \cite{Glaser:2016qso}, although different values for $\langle \rho \rangle$ prevent a direct comparison of the fitted parameters.
+The color code shows the sine of the geomagnetic angle and highlights an unexpected residual correlation which is further discussed in Sec.~\ref{sec:ldf:discussion}.
+This residual correlation is partially responsible for the worsening of the energy resolution at larger zenith angle.

-Fig.~\ref{fig:ldf:xmax_bias} shows the ratio $\Eem^\mathrm{rec} / \Eem^\mathrm{MC}$ as a function of the MC \Xmax for each shower (blue dots).
-The binned mean and standard deviation (error bars) are highlighted by the red markers (the uncertainties on the means are indicated by the error caps).
-A bias with \Xmax is visible: for increasing \Xmax, the reconstructed electromagnetic energy is increasingly underestimated.
-The overall distributions of \Xmax and $\Eem^\mathrm{rec} / \Eem^\mathrm{MC}$ are shown as histograms at the top and right axes, respectively.
+Fig.~\ref{fig:ldf:xmax_bias} shows the ratio $\Eem / \EemMC$ as a function of the true $\Xmax^\mathrm{MC}$ for each shower (blue dots).
+The binned mean and standard deviation (error bars) are highlighted by the red markers, the uncertainties on the means are indicated by the error caps.
+A bias with $\Xmax^\mathrm{MC}$ is visible: for larger $\Xmax^\mathrm{MC}$, the reconstructed electromagnetic energy is underestimated.
+The overall distributions of $\Xmax^\mathrm{MC}$ and $\Eem / \EemMC$ are shown as histograms at the top and right axes, respectively.
 A potential \Xmax-dependent bias in the energy reconstruction is delicate as it could yield a primary-particle dependent bias.
-However the majority of events are contained within $\Xmax < 900\,\gcm$ for which the bias is below 5\% (as demonstrated by the histograms)\footnote{The \Xmax-distribution depends of course on the energy spectrum of the simulation set.
-The simulated spectrum is much harder than what is seen in nature, hence larger energies, i.e., deeper shower, are over represented here.}.
+However, more than 97\% of events are contained within $\Xmax^\mathrm{MC} < 900\,\gcm$ for which the bias is below 5\%\footnote{The \Xmax-distribution depends of course on the energy spectrum of the simulation set.
+The simulated spectrum is much harder than what is seen in nature, hence larger energies, i.e., deeper shower, are over-represented in our simulations.}.
 Furthermore, we did not observe any significant bias in the electromagnetic energy reconstruction between the different primaries.
 Nonetheless, in a future iteration of this reconstruction this could be improved as discussed in Sec.~\ref{sec:ldf:discussion}.